paulm-mcdermott/PythonTSE2022Final/ReadMe.md

 ### Executing program

 * The code should be straightforward to run.
 Here is an explainer for the files.
+Further detail is given in notes at the beginning of each file.

 1. Exploratory.
 This covers Part 1 in its entirety.